-KidsQuest serves approximately 208,000 people per year, and has had over a million visitors since opening in 2005.
+KidsQuest serves approximately 210,000 people per year, and has had over two million visitors since opening in 2005.
 The museum has won many awards including Eastside Small Business of the Year, Best Birthday Place, Best Kids Store, Best Summer Camp and Best Nonprofit.

 The concept for KidsQuest Children’s Museum began in 1997 when a group of dedicated volunteers obtained 501(c)(3) status in response to a survey in Eastside Parents Magazine identifying a children’s museum as the “most needed facility or service” on the Eastside.